North (1994 film): Siskel & Ebert's reviews

-Film critic Roger Ebert of The Chicago Sun-Times seemed especially baffled by North, describing Reiner as "a gifted filmmaker" and Wood as "a talented young actor", yet North was "one of the worst movies ever made."
+Film critic Roger Ebert of The Chicago Sun-Times seemed especially baffled by North, describing Reiner as "a gifted filmmaker" and Wood as "a talented young actor", but deeming North "one of the worst movies ever made."
 Ebert stressed that he "hated this movie" and also suggested the film was so poorly written that even the best child actor would look bad in it, and viewed it as "some sort of lapse" on Reiner's part.
 Ebert awarded North a rare zero-star rating.

 Comedian Richard Belzer, who appeared in North, goaded Reiner into reading aloud some of the review at Reiner's roast; Reiner jokingly insisted that "if you read between the lines, [the review] isn't really that bad."
 An abridged version of the remark quoted above became the title of a 2000 book by Ebert, I Hated, Hated, Hated This Movie, a compilation of reviews of films most disliked by Ebert.

-Writer Alan Zweibel described the review as "[E]mbarrassing.
-And hurtful", and stated it was repeatedly quoted to him, his wife, and his son (who had inspired the book North).
+Writer Alan Zweibel acknowledged that the film had "a veritable avalanche" of negative reviews.
+He said Ebert's review was "embarrassing" and "hurtful", writing that it was often quoted to him, his wife, and his son (who had inspired the book North).
+Zweibel described Ebert as "a terrific writer, so maybe that was also part of the reason why it bothered me so much."
 In an encounter with Ebert years later, Zweibel jokingly said "And I just have to tell you, Roger, that that sweater you're wearing?
 I hate, hate, hate, hate, hate that sweater."
 He also keeps a clipping of it in his wallet, which he reads at public events.